pyscaffold/pyscaffold/docs/faq.rst

    * the declarative configuration with ``setup.cfg`` which comes from ``setuptools``,
    * some sane defaults in Sphinx' ``conf.py``,
    * ``.gitignore`` with some nice defaults and other dot files depending on the flags used when running ``putup``,
-   * some sane defaults for py.test.
+   * some sane defaults for pytest.

    For further cleanups, feel free to remove the dependencies from the ``setup_requires`` key in ``setup.cfg`` as well as the complete ``[pyscaffold]`` section.